Read our 2016 Report Card for Wittman.

 Some of Wittman’s most recently sponsored bills include...

 - H.R.
-1099: To extend the authorization of appropriations for allocation to carry out approved wetlands ...
+1798: To direct the Secretary of Veterans Affairs to carry out a pilot program ...

 - H.R.
 984: Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017

 - H.R.
 779: International Conflicts of Concern Act